pForest: In-Network Inference with Random Forests: Discussion

 \myitem{Distributing the classification} \system implements a simple best-effort strategy to flag classified flows (\cf \xref{sec:inference}).
 A more sophisticated -- and feasible -- approach would be to actively route flows via devices that have capacity to classify them.

-\myitem{Other datasets} The absolute performance of \system in terms of accuracy and memory depends on the training dataset, but \system computes models and feature sets that maximize accuracy and minimize memory requirements.
-Datasets can be obtained from a third party (\eg \cite{IDS2017D62:online,httpswww38:online}) or recorded from the own network (with automated labeling \cite{6821309, gringoli2009gt}).
+\myitem{Other datasets} The absolute performance of \system in terms of score and memory depends on the training dataset, but \system computes models and feature sets that maximize the score and minimize memory requirements.
+Datasets can be obtained from a third party (\eg \cite{IDS2017D62:online,ADFAIDSDatasets2013}) or recorded from the own network (with automated labeling \cite{lizhiTrafficLabellerCollecting2014a, gringoliGTPickingTruth2009}).

-\myitem{Other classifiers} Most machine learning algorithms are infeasible to implement in programmable network devices due to the lack of floating point operations and loops.
-However, optimized random forest models are feasible and they can not only be used for classification -- as in this paper -- but also for clustering \cite{doi:10.1198/106186006X94072} or to approximate neural networks \cite{frosst2017distilling}.
+\startsquarepar \myitem{Different packet sampling strategies} Currently, \system's training algorithm creates an $\RF$ sequence over sampled packet counts (at 1, 3, 5, \ldots packets).
+This is just one example for a possible sampling granularity.
+Generally, the optimal sampling strategy depends on the available memory (since the number of $\RF s$ correlates with the sampling density); the priority of classification speed; the expected variation of feature values over packet counts; constraints on the total training time; and the timing of the most relevant patterns for classification.
+A sampling strategy that takes all of these factors into account is an interesting avenue for future work. \stopsquarepar